 - In Strays, how Meela notices Feral again.

 - Evil Overlord List #139: If I'm sitting in my camp, hear a twig snap, start to investigate, then encounter a small woodland creature, I will send out some scouts anyway just to be on the safe side.
 (If they disappear into the foliage, I will not send out another patrol; I will break out the napalm.)

-- Not really a Truth in Television.
-Most people (when they're acting as guard or something similar) won't react to the odd sound unless it's something that indicates a person is present (such as vocal sounds or the rhythm generated by footsteps).
-As a result, the sound of a snapping twig won't give someone away unless they're trying to avoid someone who's being very alert, or already knows that they're there.
+- Not really Truth in Television.
+Most people acting as guard or something similar won't react to the odd sound unless it's something that indicates human presence, such as vocal sound or the constant rhythm of footsteps.
+The sound of a snapping twig won't give you away unless you're trying to avoid someone who's very alert, or already knows that you're there.

 - More than that, people tend not to really care much for alarms as a whole, due to how frequently false alarms happen vs how often real alarms are tripped.
 For instance, when was the last time you reacted to a car alarm under the assumption that it was actually being broken into instead of annoyance that it was it going off because of nothing?